-Rational emotive behavior therapy (REBT) focuses on identifying a person’s harmful core beliefs about themselves and the world in order to change their maladaptive reactions to triggering situations.
-When used for anger, a therapist offers clients constructive tools to aid them in determining if these beliefs are justified and warrant negative reactions.
+Rational emotive behavior therapy (REBT) focuses on identifying a person’s harmful core beliefs about themselves and the world to change their maladaptive reactions to triggering situations.
+When used for anger, a therapist offers clients constructive tools to help them determine if these beliefs are justified and warrant negative reactions.
 This can help them replace an unfavorable response to a trigger with a healthier, more positive one.

 What Is Rational Emotive Behavior Therapy (REBT)?

-Rational Emotive Behavior Therapy (REBT) focuses on how one’s thoughts, emotions, and behaviors are connected with each other.1 Based on this, the goal is to teach clients how to get rid of maladaptive patterns by changing their thoughts, allowing for emotional and behavioral improvements to follow.2
+Rational emotive behavior therapy (REBT) focuses on how thoughts, emotions, and behaviors are connected.1 Based on this, the goal is to teach clients how to shift maladaptive patterns by changing their thoughts to create emotional and behavioral improvements.2

-REBT theory explains that we all have deeply held core beliefs that guide how we understand the world.
-Many of our core beliefs are healthy, but some invariably are irrational, or maladaptive.
+REBT theory explains that deeply held core beliefs guide how we understand the world.
+Many of our core beliefs are healthy, but some invariably are irrational or maladaptive.
 When maladaptive core beliefs are addressed, we can find better mental health.
-REBT shows clients that they have more control over their emotions than they may think.
+REBT shows clients that they have more control over their emotions than they think.

 The REBT A -> B -> C Model highlights the idealogy that backs sessions.
 (A)ctivating events call forth (B)eliefs, which lead to emotional and behavioral (C)onsequences.
 In turn, Cs can end up becoming further activating events.